metan-ucw/runltp-ng/README.md

 Detecting kernel corruptions is a tricky problem since once that happens all bets are off and we enter the land of undefined behavior.
 Sometimes the problem manifests too late to be easily connected to the test that triggered it as well.
-Hoewever happily for us the recent kernels are quite good in detecting various unexpected conditions and they produce a trace and set the tainted flags, at least that seems to be the case for most of our regression tests.
+However happily for us the recent kernels are quite good in detecting various unexpected conditions and they produce a trace and set the tainted flags, at least that seems to be the case for most of our regression tests.
 Hence checking the taint flags after a failed testcase should, most of the